KevinGaudin/Cast-TicTacToe-chrome/README.md

 Demonstration of a two-player TicTacToe app for the Chromecast and Chrome browser.

-Similar TicTacToe senders are also available for Android and iOS.
-They all share a common receiver TicTacToe app.
+There is also a TicTacToe sender app available for Android, which shares a common receiver TicTacToe app.
+You can find the source for Android sender in the Android SDK at:

+<SDK_HOME>/extras/google/google_play_services/samples/cast/tictactoe

 ## Setup Instructions